MMK21Hub/core-watcher/README.md

 3. Enable and start the service: `sudo systemctl enable --now core-watcher`
    - This will set Core Watcher to start automatically on boot
 4. Check that it's started properly: `sudo systemctl status core-watcher`

+## Contributing

+See above for instructions for compiling the program from source and running it locally.

+### Publishing a release

+1. Bump version in `Cargo.toml`
+2. Make sure `Cargo.lock` has updated with the new version number (done automatically if you use rust-analyzer)
+3. Commit the version bump to the `master` branch
+4. Wait for the GitHub Action to build all the binaries for the various platforms
+5. Download all the zip file artifacts from the GitHub Action
+6. Create a GitHub release, tell it to create a new tag (e.g. `v0.4.1`), upload the zip files to the assets/binaries section, write a little changelog, and publish it as the latest release